 In the state of Kentucky, much like the rest of the nation, opioids and methamphetamine wreak the most havoc on individuals and communities.
 A growing number of individuals who start using prescription painkillers wind up switching to cheaper and easier to buy heroin, which is increasingly turning up laced with fentanyl, the highly potent prescription opioid.
 To impact the problem, the Kentucky Office of Drug Control & Policy has worked to increase public education and penalties for drug trafficking, along with access to treatment options and the availability of Narcan.

 For individuals addicted to either prescription or illicit narcotics, professional treatment can make the difference between short and long term sobriety, and even between life and death.
 Treatment for drug dependency at Landmark begins with medically supervised detox and is followed by individual and group therapy sessions.
-Whether patients are participating in residential treatment or outpatient services, they will take part in ongoing sessions utilizing evidence-based modalities such as cognitive behavioral therapy, dialectical behavioral therapy, motivational interviewing, SMART Recovery, 12 Step, and more.
+Whether in Kentucky, or attending rehabs near Indianapolis, patients will take part in ongoing sessions utilizing evidence-based modalities such as cognitive behavioral therapy, dialectical behavioral therapy, motivational interviewing, SMART Recovery, 12 Step, and more.

 “Fentanyl is the deadliest and most addictive drug our nation has ever seen.
 People have become powerless… That’s why we have to make every effort to intervene with a comprehensive treatment response.”